ncatlab/nlab-content/pages/18825.md

 Finally regarding the [[Feynman propagator]]:

-by prop. \ref{ModeExpansionForFeynmanPropagatorOfKleinGordonEquationOnMinkowskiSpacetime} the Feynman propagator coincides with the positive frequency Hadamard propagator for $x^0 \gt 0$ and with the "negative frequency Hadamard operator" for $x^0 \lt 0$.
+by prop. \ref{ModeExpansionForFeynmanPropagatorOfKleinGordonEquationOnMinkowskiSpacetime} the Feynman propagator coincides with the positive frequency Wightman propagator for $x^0 \gt 0$ and with the "negative frequency Hadamard operator" for $x^0 \lt 0$.
 Therefore the form of $WF(\Delta_F)$ now follows directly with that of $WF(\Delta_H)$ above.

 =--